OliviaTabares/STAT545-hw-Rodriguez-Arelis-Alexi/hw1_gapminder.md

 ![](hw1_gapminder_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-5-1.png)

-We can see important differences in medians and spread from one continent to another.
+We can see important differences in medians and spreads from one continent to another.